 |Exams as % of Life of 23 years old||1.11 %|

-The calculations are self explanatory.
-The very fact that professional world recognizes a 23 year old student with Post Graduate Degree just by 1.1 % of their lifetime.
+The calculations are self-explanatory.
+The very fact that the professional world recognizes a 23-year-old student with Post Graduate Degree just by 1.1 % of their lifetime sounds ridiculous, doesn’t it?
 It would not be too impractical to assume that for a healthy person in a developed nation, an individual has to spend a third of his life just to be eligible to get past a server.

 Is the system is broken?
 Yes and there is no point trying to defend it.
 The more valid question would be; how to fix it.

 The educational benchmarks have infiltrated the decaying social system.
 Blindly they are being used to compare people and impose a stigma on the one falling short.
 But aren’t all the measurements with a broken scale invalid?
 The process needs to be revived and restored to its original purpose.
 These benchmarks were meant to classify the potential and give the candidates an option to opt-out before the race consumed them.
 Some intermediate markers are needed to rescue the students stuck in the system.
 They can do better in a system that suits their thought process.
 The rankings need to be accepted as mere guidelines about progress and nothing more.
 The requirements need to be understood correctly, education is meant for enlightenment, not entrapment.